hurkansah/flir_boson/README.md

 # flir_boson

-Ros package for Flir Boson &amp; Boson+ thermal camera with dynamic reconfiguration
+Ros package for Flir Boson &amp; Boson+ thermal camera with dynamic reconfiguration.
+It is tested with ROS Noetic

 Based on https://github.com/astuff/flir_boson_usb